Recreation Passes & Permits

 Visit Every Kid in a Park to learn how fourth graders can get their free pass.

 The Red Rock Pass program is a conservation tool designed to protect, enhance, and maintain Sedona’s awe-inspiring red rock landscape for the American public today and into the future.
 A Red Rock Pass is required when leaving your vehicle unattended to recreate in the National Forest in Oak Creek Canyon and around Sedona.

 2015 Fee Free Days.
 The Red Rock District offers multiple fee-free weekends for various sites across the District.
 See the News Release for information.

-Kachina Peaks Wilderness Access permits, commonly known as backcountry permits, required in winter for access to the Kachina Peaks Wilderness area, are available at the Peaks Ranger District and the Supervisor's Office in winter weekdays from 8:00 a.m. to 4:30 p.m. and on Saturday and Sunday at Agassiz Lodge at the Arizona Snowbowl (when the Snowbowl is open) from 9 to 11 a.m.
-This free permit is designed to help inform backcountry snow recreationists about travel hazards, and to assist the Forest Service and the Coconino County Sheriff’s Office with search and rescue should that become necessary.
-Permits are only required for accessing the backcountry from Arizona Snowbowl and the Snowbowl Road.
+Kachina Peaks Wilderness Access permits, commonly known as backcountry permits, are required in winter for access to the Kachina Peaks Wilderness area.
+Permits are available at the Peaks Ranger District and the Supervisor's Office in winter weekdays from 8:00 a.m. to 4:00 p.m. and on Saturday and Sunday at Agassiz Lodge at the Arizona Snowbowl (when the Snowbowl is open) from 9 a.m. to 11:30 a.m. starting December 5, 2015 for the 2015-16 winter season.